-Telugu wedding ceremony
+Telugu wedding

 The Telugu wedding ceremony( తెలుగు వివాహ వేడుక) is the traditional weedingeremony of the Telugu people of Andhra.
 In the 19th century, the ceremony could last up to 14 days.
 In modern times, it can last 5 or more days, depending on the familie's fiancial and social status.